01 of 13

 There's a plant that grows wild in my neck of the woods (New England, U.S.) named "sweet meadow rue" (Thalictrum polygamum).
 That particular wildflower has white blooms.
 The perennial in the picture here is a different (but related) plant.

 Columbine meadow rue (Thalictrum aquilegifolium) is a tall perennial for planting zones 5 to 9.
 Its columbine-like leaves give it its name and make it attractive even when not in bloom.
 The plant may bear white, purple or mauve flowers and may reach 3 feet or more in height (with a width of about half that).

-Plant meadow rue in partial shade and in a soil kept on the wet side (wild meadow rue is a wetland plant) and enriched with humus.
+Plant meadow rue in partial shade and in soil kept on the west side (wild meadow rue is a wetland plant) and enriched with humus.

 This perennial naturalizes well, making it a candidate for woodland gardens.
 As a tall plant, columbine meadow rue is also useful if you're looking for a perennial to place in the back row of a flower bed.